PHILIPS AFFINITY 50 Ultrasound Machine

 D2cwc Pedoff (CW Transducer) [ 2 MHz ] Adult cardiology applications, non-imaging

-D2tcd Pedoff (PW Transducer) [ 2 MHz ] Transcranial Doppler applications, non-imagingMore information about Philips Affiniti 70 probes and transducers is available in this guide from our parent company, Probo Medical.
+D2tcd Pedoff (PW Transducer) [ 2 MHz ] Transcranial Doppler applications, non-imagingMore information about Philips Affinity 70 probes and transducers is available in this guide from our parent company, Probo Medical.

 Reviews